Search results

 This guideline sets out an antimicrobial prescribing strategy for secondary bacterial infection of eczema and covers infection of other common skin conditions.
 It aims to optimise antibiotic use and reduce antibiotic resistance.
 The recommendations are for adults, young people and children aged 72 hours and over.
 They do not cover diagnosis.

-Extracorporeal membrane oxygenation (ECMO) for acute heart failure in adults (IPG482)
+Extracorporeal membrane oxygenation for severe acute respiratory failure in adults (HTG260)

-Evidence-based recommendations on extracorporeal membrane oxygenation (ECMO) for acute heart failure in adults.
-This involves using an artificial lung to oxygenate the blood outside the body.
+Evidence-based recommendations on extracorporeal membrane oxygenation for severe acute respiratory failure in adults.
+This involves using a tube to carry blood from the right side of the heart and then pump it through an artificial lung where it picks up oxygen.

 Evidence-based recommendations on adalimumab (Humira), etanercept (Enbrel), infliximab (Remicade, Remsima, Inflectra), certolizumab pegol (Cimzia), golimumab (Simponi), tocilizumab (RoActemra) and abatacept (Orencia).
 These drugs are for adults with severe rheumatoid arthritis who have tried conventional DMARDs only but they have not worked.